Install Intel oneAPI C++ and Fortran compiler

 Windows

 On Windows a Start menu shortcut for a oneAPI command prompt is installed.
-Powershell can also use “oneapi-vars.bat” to set the environment variables.
-For example, make a script “oneapi.ps1” like:
+Powershell can also use “oneapi-vars.bat” to set the environment variables as per the oneapi.ps1 in the Gist above.

 If CMake Visual Studio generater is desired, ensure: